The Difference Between Active and Passive Fire Protection

 Active and passive fire protection both matter for a solid safety plan.
 Active systems give us early warnings and help slow or stop fires, think smoke alarms or sprinklers, which can make a huge difference in the first few minutes.

 Passive systems are there to keep fire and smoke from moving all over the place.
 They create safe routes for escape and help the building hold up longer, even if the fire’s not put out immediately.
+By containing fire and smoke, passive systems play a crucial role in ensuring safe evacuation for all occupants.

 A good safety plan usually mixes both types.